 But her heart wanted answers.

 Relaxing in the blistering hot water with lavender bath salts and a touch of vanilla normally eased the tension from her body.
-But tonight she was on edge.
+Tonight it did nothing to ease the tension in her muscles.
 The letter bugged her.
-She cursed its timing; why now, when she was at her worst?
+She cursed its timing.
+Why now, when she was at her worst?
 This sickness was awful.
 She didn’t want to be bothered by anyone, least of all a stranger who might have known her family.
 The exhaustion in her body gave way to a miserable depression that took hold of her heart and wouldn’t let go.
 She had so much darkness in her past, and she wanted answers.
 But now?